LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 It happens because there is a file still in written state, not closed correctly because the previous connectors has stopped.

-You can solve as follows:
+*You can solve as follows:*
-You can use fsck (Filesystem check to run a DFS filesystem checking utility) on a particular directory to check if there are some openwrite file:
+You can use fsck (Filesystem check) to run a DFS filesystem checking utility on a particular directory in order to check if there are some openwrite file:
   `hdfs fsck /`
   or
   `hdfs fsck / -openforwrite`